f-person/hayatar/README.md

 1. Add instructions for installing the keyboard to the main app
 1. Once I'm satisfied with all the above stuff, refactor the codebase
 1. Add alternative Armenian layouts (e.g. typewriter)
-1. Add customization options
-	* Custom callout characters for the colon and semicolon